The Career Discovery Program (CDP) is designed to help you discover the major that is right for you.

 - Carry on your exploration of different academic majors.

-- Learn from the experiences of other DYC students.
+- Learn from the experiences of other D'Youville students.

 - Continue to gain knowledge from faculty and staff presentations.